PavriLab/hicer-nf/README.md

 ### `--samples`

 You will need to create a design file with information about the samples in your experiment before running the pipeline.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+It has to be a tab-separated file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --samples '[path to samples file]'